Autoaddress-AA2/autoaddress2.0-sdk-net/README.md

 ## Tests

 Tests can be found in the **Autoaddress2.0SDK.Test** project.
-These tests require a valid licence key in the App.config.
+These tests require a valid licence key you need store as a environment variable called "Autoaddress2_0SDK_Test_LicenceKey".